MineKing9534/KORMite/README.md

 }
 ```

+> [!WARNING]
-Note: Using the autogenerated functions with annotations required you to keep you parameter names.
+> Using the autogenerated functions with annotations requires you to keep you parameter names.
 In gradle you can do this with:

 ```gradle
 kotlin {
     compilerOptions {